hannahpun/cryptoGlance/README.md

 - Context + useRedux: The project is pretty small, only few state need to store, so no need to use complicated global state management like redux
 - Wagmi: Provide simple React Hook to integrate web3, also no need to do too much extra setting
-- Vite: It's faster and easier than webpack
+- Vite: It's faster(Native ESmodule, use rollup to bundle in production environment) and easier than webpack